 You may also want to consider the team you are facing.
 If your tank hero is weak to against other team's factions, consider moving them away from the front line.

 This leads nicely onto the next point; one tank is usually enough.

 At least one tank is almost mandatory as you will need a hero to soak up as much of the damage as possible.
 The game typically advises you to put tankier heroes in the front line (I'm considering the 2nd spot here) but there is nothing to say that it needs to be a tank.

 Consider item allocation onto your heroes.
-It is pretty standard to put your high HP items onto you tank or onto your key characters (for example your high level mage which does most of your damage).
+It is pretty standard to put your high HP items onto your tank or onto your key characters (for example your high-level mage which does most of your damage).